CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 Get them done first using clonable templates e.g. blog.php and portfolio.php.

-<p class="notice">We assume you already know how to create regular cloned pages.
-[Please see the documentation](../cloned-pages.html) if you need a refresher.</p>
+We assume you already know how to create regular cloned pages.
+[Please see the documentation](./cloned-pages.html) if you need a refresher. {.notice}

 With those sections done we can move on to the isolated standalone pages.<br/>
 It is these pages that we'll implement using the nested-pages feature.